196sigma/ibis/README.md

 ## Ibis
 ### About
-Ibis is a platform for quantitative investing.
+Ibis is a suite of tools and models for forecasting and sequential decision-making.

 ### Data Sources
 See data-sources spreadsheet for more information.